sunnysideup/silverstripe-elemental-style/README.md

 A good example of where you might want extra styles within your template is when you need to offer the ability to change the number of columns within a grid.

+UPDATE!
+Now includes front end editing for styles.
+With almost real time results you can see exactly what your elements will look like with various styles applied.
+You can also use the back end preview area to access this feature.

 ## Requirements